 For those of us not tied to a profession dependent on our physical supremacy, the battle is just as real but nevertheless softened by the elongated nature of our careers and the extended opportunity for achievement and respect that offers.
 Strikingly less acute than the challenge facing professional sports people, for whom the denouement is played out in the public eye, and worst still for boxers for whom the fall is frequently irreversible and often manifestly stark.

-There are few grey areas in a boxing ring after all.
+There are few grey areas in a boxing ring, where binary outcomes are most common, after all.

 The precipice a prizefighter finds himself on; as his thirties disappear to the bottom of the hour glass, must be frightening and, it appears, a bewilderingly unexpected reality.
 As the injuries occur more frequently, the damage accrues, the reflex dulls and the extravagance of youth, both physical and financial, begins to haunt rather than motivate, the realisation that they didn’t get ‘it’ done, whether ‘it’ is monetary or in terms of accomplishment, has to be a terrifying truth to discover for anyone.
 But within the confines of a ring, or in the climb to the apron?
 Perhaps even more so.